 There are a lot of factors that come into play.
 Things like their diet, for example – whether it’s raw meat or dry food.
 Have they been wormed and treated for fleas.
 Or even whether they’ve just been eating something the cat left in the garden.
 All of this plays a role in the amount of bacteria found in their mouth.

 What Does the Research Say on the lick of a dog?

 Research also indicates that the main risk in a dog actually passing any bacterial or parasitic infection would come from a fecal-oral pathway.
-That is, if the dog has licked its anus, or eaten any faeces and then licked your mouth.
-If they have done this then there is a chance that these harmful diseases may be passed.
+That is, if the dog has licked its anus, or eaten any shit and then licked your mouth.
+If they have done this then there is a chance that these harmful diseases may be passed on.